erikadeal/portfolio-site/content/experience/ischool-ga.md

 +++

-Designed and developed WordPress and LMS-based websites for instructors at the University of Washington's Information School.
+Designed and developed WordPress and LMS-based websites for instructors at the University of Washington Information School.